arcus/education_modules/geocode_lat_long/geocode_lat_long.md

 </div>

 If you have a public dataset, there are a number of geocoding services in existence, most of which will let you geocode addresses in batches.
-Google and Bing both have such services, and a more extensive list, along with links to the services, is available from [GISGeography.com](https://gisgeography.com/geocoders/).
+Google and Bing both have such services.
+A more extensive list, along with links to the services, is available from [GISGeography.com](https://gisgeography.com/geocoders/).

 While using these tools is outside the scope of this module, many are free to try out, especially if you will be geocoding a relatively small number of addresses (e.g. only a few thousand).